-The United States has a vast yet untapped offshore wind resource, which has the potential to contribute up to four times the generating capacity of the current U.S. electrical system.
+The United States has a vast offshore wind resource, which has the potential to contribute up to four times the generating capacity of the current U.S. electrical system.

-The U.S. Department of Energy (DOE)’s report, 20% Wind Energy by 2030, found that offshore wind capacity could provide 54 gigawatts of the 300 GW needed to deliver 20% of the nation’s electricity from wind energy by 2030.
-That’s enough energy to power over 16 million homes.
+The U.S. Department of Energy (DOE)’s report, 20 percent Wind Energy by 2030, found that offshore wind capacity could provide 22 gigawatts (GW) of the 300 GW needed to deliver 20 percent of the nation’s electricity from wind energy by 2030.

-As a result of offshore wind energy’s significant job-creation potential, proven environmental benefits, and close proximity to demand, it has attracted developers to pursue projects along the East Coast, West Coast, Gulf of Mexico, and Great Lakes.
+Offshore wind energy has significant job-creation potential, proven environmental benefits, and close proximity to demand.
+As a result, it has attracted developers to pursue projects along the East Coast, West Coast, Gulf of Mexico, and Great Lakes.
 Continued and expanding commitment from states, the federal government, and environmental organizations bolsters the prospects for the offshore wind industry.